 Theme: Land Productivity

 Land productivity is a measure of agricultural value of outputs obtained on a given area of land.
 Maintaining or improving the output over time relative to the area of land used is an important aspect in sustainability for a range of reasons.
-At farm level, the land productivity reflects technology and production processes for given agro-ecological conditions.
+At farm level, land productivity reflects technology and production processes for given agro-ecological conditions.
 In a broader sense, an increase in the level of land productivity enables higher production while reducing pressure on increasingly scarce land resources, commonly linked to deforestation and associated losses of ecosystem services and biodiversity.

-Coverage: All farm types (except those that purchase more than 50% of the feed for their livestock)
+Coverage: All farm types

 Description:

-The sub-indicator is described as farm output value per hectare (crops and livestock).
+The sub-indicator is described as farm output value per hectare (crop and livestock).

 Information on farm outputs and agricultural area should be standard information available from farm surveys thus providing a good basis for assessment at farm level.

-Farm output: The volume of agricultural output at farm level generally takes into account production of multiple outputs, e.g. crop types and crop and livestock combinations, etc. Since the volume of agricultural outputs is not measured in commensurate units (e.g. not all outputs are measured in tonnes, and tonnes of different output represent different products), it is necessary to establish an appropriate means of aggregation, in this case using a monetary unit.
+Farm output value: The volume of agricultural output at farm level generally takes into account production of multiple outputs, e.g. crop types and crop and livestock combinations, etc. Since the volume of agricultural outputs is not measured in commensurate units (e.g. not all outputs are measured in tonnes, and tonnes of different output represent different products), it is necessary to establish an appropriate means of aggregation, in this case using a monetary unit.
 A simple way to enable aggregation is to reflect the multiple outputs produced by a single farm in terms of values (i.e. quantity multiplied by prices).

 Farm agricultural land area: defined as the area of land used for agriculture within the farm.